dafnifacility/dafni-example-models/rust-example--fibonacci-model/README.md

 }
 ```

-The Rust program uses an `i64` integer and so has a fairly low maximum sequence length value of 93
+The Rust program uses an `i64` integer and so is restricted to a maximum sequence length value of 93 when F0=0 and F1=1.
+However, the model is restricted to a sequence length of 50, an arbitrary number, because we don't know what F0 and F1 values will be used.

 ## Technical Info